PasuparePopipa/pasuparepopipa.github.io/README.md

 # Welcome!
 Hello!
-I am Jerry Yang, currently majoring in Computer Science and Finance!
+I am Jerry Yang, currently majoring in Computer Science and Finance, graduating May 2021!
 See more information below!
 ## Resume
 Click [here!](resume.pdf) for my resume!